What is an endowment?

 How are my gifts to the Endowment stewarded?

 Your donations are thoughtfully and professionally invested and overseen by a board of directors comprised of seasoned attorneys, financial experts and other committed volunteers.
-Generous gifts from people like you already have fueled the principal of the Endowment to $15 million.
-Since 2014, the Endowment has provided $1.5M to help people resolve civil legal crises that can disrupt their lives.
-Our bold goal for Reach 20 is to increase the Endowment to $20 million by 2020 so we increase our annual support to at least $1 million a year.
+Generous gifts from people like you already have fueled the principal of the Endowment to over $22 million.
+Since 2014, the Endowment has provided nearly $7M to help people resolve civil legal crises that can disrupt their lives.

 How are the funds generated by the Endowment distributed?